wp-plugins/rsvp/readme.txt

 * Couldn't relate attendees together so one person could easily rsvp for their whole family
 * Required people to remember/know some special knowledge (a code, a zipcode, etc...)

+**Please Note** - I don't monitor the forums for issues.
+If you would like some help or would like to see a new feature please email me at mike AT mde DASH dev.com.
+I will see what I can do to help.

 The admin functionality allows you to do the following things: